alexxii777/alexxii777/README.md

 # Hi 👋!
-My name is Alexander Shepelin
+My name is Alex

 I'm a Fullstack Developer and Founder of **ASH AI** — a company focused on building intelligent, AI-powered solutions to automate business processes across multiple industries.